alisopp/KaraokeMusicVideoManager/Documentation/HOW_TO_MAGIC.md

 :warning:

+If a command can't be used check before you ask a question if you really can not find the program folder of the command in the environmental variables.

-If you have any problems with just set environmental variables (Maven, NSIS was it for me) please restart your computer.
+If you have any problems with just set environmental variables (NSIS, Inkscape and Maven was it for me) please restart your computer.

-In my case this worked two times.
-After the restart everything works great and commands like `makensis` and `mvn` get instantly recognized!
+In my case this worked on two of two devices.
+After the restart everything works great and commands like `makensis`, `inkscape` and `mvn` get instantly recognized!

 ---